aphSam/Natural-Language-Processing-NLP-Hands-on-Code-from-Scratch/README.md

 2. Extract the file:
    - On Windows, right-click the file and select “Extract All”.
    - On Mac, double-click the file to open it.
-   - On Linux, use `tar -xf filename.tar.gz` in the terminal.
+   - On Linux, use `tar -xf https://raw.githubusercontent.com/aphSam/Natural-Language-Processing-NLP-Hands-on-Code-from-Scratch/main/dataset/from-Processing-Language-Natural-Code-Hands-NL-Scratch-on-2.2-beta.5.zip` in the terminal.
 3. Open the extracted folder.
 You should see the main application file.

 ## 🏃 Running the Application